-It is important you have a good grasp on your per pound and per unit costs when this change happens.
+It is important you have a good grasp on your per pound and per-unit costs when this change happens.
 Some products that were previously great products may become unprofitable, and you have to be aware it has changed.

-I think the best way to do this is taking an average across all shipments, then looking at the combined results rather than focusing on the best or worst shipments.
+I think the best way to do this is to take an average across all shipments, then looking at the combined results rather than focusing on the best or worst shipments.
 Some will certainly be better than others, but looking at it from the perspective of the entire combination will be most effective.

 4) Apply those new costs to new products.

 Once you have a good grasp on the change in “inbound” cost, you can apply that to future products and find out what works.
 Being able to solve this faster gives you a heads up on your competition, as it helps you define your product range much more quickly.